 Vintage custom model horse in top photo: Amarna Bint Morafic (by Elizabeth Bouras).

 Renovation is underway on the home-to-be of the Vintage Custom Model Equine Center.
-This stately 19th-century structure in southwestern Michigan, directly off an exit of I-94, will welcome hobbyists as well as introduce visitors to this unique equine folk art and how to get involved in the hobby.
+This structure in Michigan will welcome hobbyists as well as introduce visitors to this unique equine folk art and how to get involved in the hobby.

 One of VCMEC's most exciting features will be our museum of vintage custom model horses, with revolving exhibits devoted to various artists and other aspects of the model horse hobby.